hpi-schul-cloud/nuxt-client/docs/0-GettingStarted.md

 Pull Requests must contain a relevant description (template provides useful information, when creating the PR).

 In case of UI changes also put a screenshot and talk to UX if thats fine like it is.
-All Pull Requests must be green before merge and reviewed as well as tested by QA.
+All Pull Requests Criterias (as defined in deployment pipeline) must be green before merge, e.g. 1 approving review, unit tests or QA checkbox in PR template.

 We merge by squash strategy.
 The squashed commit subject should start with a ticket number and end with a PR number.
 Write commit messages in imperative and active.